zbtolon/customer-portal/cpenable2fa.md

 1. Access the **Users** screen in the customer portal.
 2. Select **Add External Authentication** from the **Actions** menu for the user.
-3. Based on the type of external authentication being ordered, complete the following steps:
+3. Based on the type of external authentication that is ordered, complete the following steps:
     * If you choose Symantec Identity Protection, select **Symantec Identity Protection**, and then enter the user's credential ID.
     * If you choose PhoneFactor, select **PhoneFactor**.
 4. Click **Continue**.